The New Mutants (film): Marketing

-Release

 Theatrical

 The New Mutants was released in the United States on August 28, 2020.
 It was originally set to be released on April 13, 2018, before being delayed to February 22, 2019, to avoid Deadpool 2, and then to August 2, 2019, to avoid Dark Phoenix.
 It was delayed to April 3, 2020, by Disney after that studio acquired Fox, and then removed from Disney's schedule in March 2020 due to the COVID-19 pandemic.
 Disney rescheduled the film for August 28, 2020, two months later.
 The various delays have led to several online commentators referring to the film as "cursed" and lamenting its bad luck.
-Boone and the film's cast acknowledged this curse during the 2020 Comic-Con@Home convention, which included a "cheeky teaser trailer" that recounted the film's release dates and ended with a "Fingers Crossed" note beside the August 28 date.
+Boone and the film's cast acknowledged this "curse" during the 2020 Comic-Con@Home convention, which included a "cheeky teaser trailer" that recounted the film's release dates and ended with a "Fingers Crossed" note beside the August 28 date.
 Boone also revealed the various contracts signed for the film guaranteed a theatrical release, preventing it from first being released on either Disney+ or Hulu.